webplatform/docs/css/selectors/pseudo-elements/first-letter/index.md

 {{API_Name}}
 {{Summary_Section|Represents the first letter of an element, if it is not preceded by any other content (such as images or inline tables) on its line.
 The ::first-letter pseudo-element may be used for "initial caps" and "drop caps", which are common typographical effects.}}
 {{CSS_Selector
-|Content=The following properties apply to the ::first-letter pseudo-element.
-background
-border
-border-bottom
-border-bottom-color
-border-bottom-style
-border-bottom-width
-border-collapse
-border-color
-border-left
-border-left-color
-border-left-style, border-left-width
-border-right
-border-right-color
-border-right-style
-border-right-width
-border-style
-border-top
-border-top-color
-border-top-style
-border-top-width
-border-width
-clear
-color
-float
-font
-font-family
-font-size
-font-style
-font-variant
-font-weight
-line-height
-margin
-padding
-text-decoration
-text-transform
-vertical-align

-The ::first-letter pseudo-element can be attached to block-level elements.
+|Content=The ::first-letter pseudo-element can be attached to block-level elements.
 It can be attached to inline elements if you set the corresponding display property to block.

+The following properties apply to the ::first-letter pseudo-element.
+- background
+- border
+- border-bottom
+- border-bottom-color
+- border-bottom-style
+- border-bottom-width
+- border-collapse
+- border-color
+- border-left
+- border-left-color
+- border-left-style, border-left-width
+- border-right
+- border-right-color
+- border-right-style
+- border-right-width
+- border-style
+- border-top
+- border-top-color
+- border-top-style
+- border-top-width
+- border-width
+- clear
+- color
+- float
+- font
+- font-family
+- font-size
+- font-style
+- font-variant
+- font-weight
+- line-height
+- margin
+- padding
+- text-decoration
+- text-transform
+- vertical-align
 }}
 {{Examples_Section
 |Not_required=No